SFantasy/contribution-chart/README.md

 ## Install

 - Download on the [release](https://github.com/SFantasy/contribution-chart/releases) page
-- Drag the `.ctx` file into your Chrome
+- Drag the `.crx` file into your Chrome

 ## License